orc110011/ActiveDirectoryLabwithPowershell/README.md

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of creating an admin account in Active Directory and using a simple Powershell script to create user accounts in Active Directory.
 <br />